dazinator/DnnPackager/README.md

 Available as a NuGet package here: https://www.nuget.org/packages/DnnPackager/

+To get started, follow this: http://darrelltunnell.net/blog/2015/12/01/dnnpackager-getting-started/

-For information about what this does, features etc, read this: https://github.com/dazinator/DnnPackager/wiki/What-does-the-DnnPackager-NuGet-package-do
+For more information about what this does, features etc, read this: https://github.com/dazinator/DnnPackager/wiki/What-does-the-DnnPackager-NuGet-package-do

 ## Why?